 Students who complete Key Stage 4 BTEC qualification complete Pearson Set Assignments (PSAs) and need to hand these in for formal assessments at key points in Year 10 and Year 11.
-To support students to the greatest success in BTEC subjects, we include intervention & support weeks.
-These are:
+To support students to the greatest success in BTEC subjects, we include an intervention and support week.
+This is:

-• w/c: 15th April: BTEC intervention week 1
+• w/c: 22nd April 2025: BTEC intervention week

-Year 11 Calendar 2023-24:
+Year 11 Calendar 2024-25: